 I don’t disagree in theory.
-But in practice this kind of thinking led to the awful ‘Are you surprised by this source?’ style question.
+But in practice, this kind of thinking led to the awful ‘Are you surprised by this source?’ style question a few years ago.
 Here is clearly a question set by an examiner who was fed up with the predictable answers to the predictable questions they were setting.
 The question was designed to shake things up.

 But when we open the Pandora’s box of unpredictable exam questions we can end with a ‘guess what is in the head of the examiner’ style question.
 If you cannot guess what is in the head of the examiner (but you can think in a different and equally valid way) you won’t get rewarded and this could cost you in the end.
 This was clearly the case with the ‘Are you surprised…?’ nonsense.

-With the new GCSEs coming over the hill, one of the major factors in choosing a course is deciding on which one provides questions that are accessible and challenging.
+With the 9-1 GCSEs , one of the major factors in choosing a course was deciding on which one provided questions that are accessible and challenging.
 Essentially, can my students understand the question and does it allow them to show off their knowledge?